Learning extremal graphical structures in high dimensions: Simulations

-As the first random graph $G = (V,E)$ we consider the Barabasi--Albert model denoted by $\BA(d, q)$, which is a preferential attachment model with $d$ nodes and a degree parameter $q \in \mathbb N$ \citep{alb2002}.
-Figure~\ref{fig:BA} shows two examples in dimension $d=100$, one for degree $q=1$, which is a tree, and one for degree $q=2$.
 In order to randomly generate a valid H\"usler--Reiss parameter matrix $\Gamma$ on $G$, we use the scheme in \cite{ying2021minimax} to sample a weighted graph Laplacian matrix.
-The latter can be used as a H\"usler--Reiss precision matrix $\Theta$, which then corresponds uniquely to a variogram matrix; see Section~\ref{HR}.
-More precisely, we sample for every undirected edge $\{i,j\} \in E$ of $G$ an independent uniform random variable $U_{ij} \sim \text{Unif}[2,5]$, and define the matrix $W \in \R^{d \times d}$ by
+The latter can be used as a H\"usler--Reiss precision matrix $\Theta$, which then corresponds uniquely to a parameter matrix $\Gamma$; see Example~\ref{ex:HR}.
+Specifically, we sample for every undirected edge $\{i,j\} \in E$ of $G$ an independent random variable $U_{ij} \sim \text{Unif}[2,5]$, and define the matrix $W \in \R^{d \times d}$ by

 Let $D$ be the diagonal degree matrix with entry $D_{ii}$ given by the $i$th row sum of $W$, $i \in V$.
-The matrix $\Theta = D - W$ is called the weighted Laplacian matrix over the graph $G$ and is a valid H\"usler--Reiss precision matrix \citep{roe2021}.
+The matrix $\Theta = D - W$ is called the weighted Laplacian matrix over the graph $G$ and is a valid H\"usler--Reiss precision matrix \citep{rottger2023total}.

 We note that this construction always results in a precision matrix satisfying